-Homework Assignments (30%): There will be regularly assigned homework problems (due in one week), which will be posted on blackboard or sent by email.
+Homework Assignments: There will be regularly assigned homework problems (due in one week), which will be posted on blackboard and/or sent by email.
 Students will submit homework via Blackboard.
 Homework must be neat, professional, and well organized.

-Exams (2@15% Each): There will be one closed-book, open-notes in-class exam (Exam I) and one take-home exam (Exam II) on the date to be determined by the instructor.
-Academic integrity during Exam I will be administered with the aid of the Respondus LockDown browser.
-Your activity during the exam will be recorded.
-You are responsible for preparing this system and ensuring that they have a proper testing environment available with suitable hardware, internet, privacy and so on.
-You may have notes prepared on one 8.5" x 11" doubled-sided sheet of paper and several blank papers for scratch.
-You need to show them in front of your webcam before the test.
-You must scan and combine your exam, the notes/cheat sheet, and deviations/scratches into a single file and upload it to Blackboard.
-Exam II will be in take-home format.
-You are not allowed to consult with your colleagues for the exam.
-You must use a blue or black pen rather than pencil for writing in your answers.
+Exams: There will be two closed-book, open-notes in-class exams on the date to be determined by the instructor.
+Academic integrity during exams will be administered.
+Students may have notes prepared on one $8.5'' \times 11''$ doubled-sided sheet of paper and several blank papers for scratch.
+Students must use a blue or black pen rather than pencil for writing in your answers.
 More detailed instructions will be given prior to each exam.
 No makeup exam unless arranged prior to the exam.
 An unexcused exam absence will be scored as a zero.

-Final Design Project (Proposal 5%+Oral Presentation 10%+Term paper 20%): The final design project will be conducted in teams of at most 4 students.
-Each team is expected to develop a mechatronic system application collaboratively to solve a real-world problem.
-You have to submit a project proposal on the mechatronic systems you will work on and get approved by the instructor.
-At the end of this class, you will orally present the design in class (via Zoom or Google Meet) and submit a comprehensive written report (in .pdf or .docx format).
+Lab and Final Design Project (Proposal+Oral Presentation+Written Report): The lab activities and final design project will be conducted in teams of 4-5 students (4-student is preferred).
+Each team is expected to develop a mechatronic system application collaboratively to solve a real-world problem or achieve novel functions.
+Each team have to submit a project proposal on the mechatronic systems you will work on and get approved by the instructor.
+At the end of this class, you will orally present the design in class and submit a comprehensive written report (in .pdf or .docx format).
+For submission on Blackboard, please name the file as MEC450_Group#File name (e.g., MEC450 Group1_Design report).
+Graduate students should change 450 to 550.